jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 4. For service providers that provide (charged or/and free) commodity, if the commodity is not available, the service provider must provide solutions such as alternative solutions and data backup and migration for the user.

+(2) **Commitments**
-(2) **Commitments** In the course of the transaction, the service provider shall provide services to the user in accordance with the agreement (including but not limited to the content of the order, the whole process of supervision of the service, and the service commitment made by the service provider to the user).
+In the course of the transaction, the service provider shall provide services to the user in accordance with the agreement (including but not limited to the content of the order, the whole process of supervision of the service, and the service commitment made by the service provider to the user).

 Article 13 **Invoice**

 (1) For commodities provided in the Marketplace, the service provider shall issue full invoice to the user (except for commodities on consignment-out).

-(2) For goods consigned to JD Cloud by the service provider, the service provider shall issue invoices to JD Cloud in accordance with the supply price provided to JD Cloud.
+(2) For goods consigned to JD Cloud & AI by the service provider, the service provider shall issue invoices to JD Cloud & AI in accordance with the supply price provided to JD Cloud & AI.

-(3) The service provider may apply to JD Cloud for the corresponding amount of invoice for the platform service charge charged by JD Cloud.
+(3) The service provider may apply to JD Cloud & AI for the corresponding amount of invoice for the platform service charge charged by JD Cloud & AI.

-(4) If the service provider purchases cloud products of JD Cloud, he/she may apply to JD Cloud for an invoice for the corresponding purchase amount.
+(4) If the service provider purchases cloud products of JD Cloud & AI, he/she may apply to JD Cloud & AI for an invoice for the corresponding purchase amount.

+Article 14
-Article 14 **Transaction Limits** The service provider shall not guide users to conduct transactions outside the Marketplace during the transaction with the user:
+**Transaction Limits** The service provider shall not guide users to conduct transactions outside the Marketplace during the transaction with the user:

-(1) In the course of service, take the initiative to charge additional fees to the end users through channels other than JD Cloud.
+(1) In the course of service, take the initiative to charge additional fees to the end users through channels other than JD Cloud & AI.
 (For example, if a user purchases a cloud product Configuration Service and has already paid for it, the service provider requires the user to pay an additional fees to start the service on the grounds of lower pricing).

 (2) The user has submitted the purchased commodity on the Marketplace, but the service provider privately directs the end user to their own channel to make order and payment.

-(3) In the User Service, the service provider take the initiative to guide the user to use cloud products that are not produced by JD Cloud;
+(3) In the User Service, the service provider take the initiative to guide the user to use cloud products that are not produced by JD Cloud & AI;

 (4) Including but not limited to other acts of preempting user resources.

+Article 15
-Article 15 **Prohibition of Sham Transactions** Service providers shall not increase the service sales or credit of service providers by improper means:
+**Prohibition of Sham Transactions** Service providers shall not increase the service sales or credit of service providers by improper means:

 (1) In the case of unfinished production of commodity and services, induce customers to confirm the commodity and services in advance;